 Time to switch when:

-Annual cost increases exceed 5-10% without corresponding service improvements
+Annual cost increases exceed 5-10% with no corresponding service improvements or transparent justification.

 If you’re not seeing any added value alongside increasing costs, it’s time to look elsewhere.
 You’re not getting your money’s worth from your provider.